 - (A) Successful Start.
 The points for a successful start trick shall be credited whether or not the subsequent trick pass is credited. - (B) Failed Start.
-A failed start trick does not affect the scoring of subsequent pass trick.

-- (C) Repeated Two-Foot Start.
+A failed start trick does not affect the scoring of subsequent pass trick. - (C) Repeated Two-Foot Start.
 Where a two-foot start has been repeated, only the higher-paying start shall be credited. - (D) Repeated One-Foot Start.
-Where a one-foot start has been repeated: - (1) The higher-paying start shall be credited. - (2) The repeated start shall be downgraded to a two-foot start and credited if the criterion of the two-foot version was satisfied.
+Where a one-foot start has been repeated:

+- (1) The higher-paying start shall be credited. - (2) The repeated start shall be downgraded to a two-foot start and credited if the criterion of the two-foot version was satisfied and that version was not previously credited.